-Two Floridians have "presumptively" tested positive for COVID-19, or coronavirus, prompting Gov. Ron DeSantis to declare a state public health emergency.
+Two Floridians have "presumptively" tested positive for coronavirus, or Covid-19, prompting Gov. Ron DeSantis to declare a statewide public health emergency.
 One of the patients is a Manatee County adult; the second patient, also an adult, lives in Hillsborough County.

 Florida has 2 presumptive positive #COVID19 cases: one adult resident of Hillsborough County and one adult resident of Manatee County.
 Both individuals are isolated and being appropriately cared for.— Florida Dept. Health (@HealthyFla) March 2, 2020

 As part of the state public health emergency, the Florida Department of Health will actively monitor all who meet the definition of a person under investigation (PUI) for coronavirus, as defined by the CDC, for a period of at least 14 days or until the person tests negative for the virus.
-Active monitoring by the Florida Department of Health will include, at minimum, risk assessment within 24 hours of learning an individual meets PUI criteria, as well as twice-daily temperature checks.
+Active monitoring includes, at minimum, risk assessment within 24 hours of learning an individual meets PUI criteria, as well as twice-daily temperature checks.
 The Florida Department of Health will lead emergency response activities among the various state agencies and local governments.

 DeSantis will hold press conferences at Tampa and Miami department of health locations on March 2.